Satellites of spherical subgroups: Limits of stabilizers of points in arc spaces

-Let $\K:=\C((t))$ be the field of formal Laurent series, and $\O:=\C[[t]]$ the ring of formal power series.
-For $X$ a scheme of finite type over $\C$, denote by $X(\K)$ and $X(\O)$ the sets of $\K$-valued points and $\O$-valued points of $X$ respectively.
-If $X$ is a normal variety admitting an action of an algebraic group $A$, then $X(\K)$ and $X(\O)$ both admit a canonical action of the group $A(\O)$ induced from the $A$-action on $X$.
-For example, the action of the group $G$ on the homogeneous space $G/H$ by left multiplication induces an action of the group $G(\O)$ on $(G/H)(\K)$.
+Let $\K:=\C((t))$ be the field of formal Laurent series, and let $\O:=\C[[t]]$ be the ring of formal power series.
+For $X$ a scheme over $\C$, denote by $X(\K)$ and $X(\O)$ the sets of $\K$-valued points and $\O$-valued points of $X$, respectively.
+If $X$ is a variety admitting an action of an algebraic group $A$, then $X(\K)$ and $X(\O)$ both admit a canonical action of the group $A(\O)$ induced from the $A$-action on $X$.
+For example, the action of the group $G$ on the homogeneous space $G/H$ by left multiplication yields an action of the group $G(\O)$ on $(G/H)(\K)$.

-We have seen that the primitive lattice points of $N \cap \V$ parameterize the elementary embeddings of $G/H$, as well as the one-parameter subgroups of $C$, adapted to the different elementary embeddings of $G/H$.
-As suggested by Luna and Vust, the set $N \cap \V$ also parameterizes the $G(\O)$-orbits in $(G/H)(\K)$.